deusprogrammer/zelda2-randomizer-react/NOTES.md

 In order to change where the element dumps you, you would need to either swap locations or move the x, y of the destination you want.

+## Bugs

+* Randomizer thinks it can connect Death Mountain and Maze Island.
+* Randomizer for some reason misses hammer requirements in some cases like blocked caves and isolation zones.
+    * Seems to be related to reverse linking.

 ## 6502 Assembly Notes

 ### Registers